glebkhamin/GPT-DocClassifier/README.md

 - **CSV Compilation:** Aggregates all chunks and tags into a comprehensive CSV file for subsequent use.

 ## Getting Started / Process for Executing Code
+*Refer to **Process for Executing Code.docx** file for a detailed breakdown of how to run the code.

 To get started with the GPT-DocClassifier:

 ### Relevant Code Files